OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 - recipes-onie
 - recipes-ops

-Choose the directory that applies and add the `.bb` file in there.
+Choose the directory that applies and add the `.bb` file to it.

-This is an example of a recipe
+The following is an example of a recipe:

 ``` bash
 SUMMARY = "Management Interface Configuration Daemon"